Barbershop Harmony Society: Headquarters and membership

 In 2003, in preparation for a new headquarters location, the Society sold both Harmony Hall, a historic lakefront mansion in Kenosha, Wisconsin, and its nearby facility (known as Harmony Hall West) located in a strip mall which the Society purchased in 1976 and renovated.
 HHW had housed finance, merchandising, IT and membership.
 Operations and staff from both buildings were consolidated into a remodeled HHW.

 In 2006 the Society announced plans to move its headquarters to Nashville, Tennessee.
 In August 2007, the Society completed the relocation to 110 Seventh Avenue North, in Nashville.

 In June 2018, the society announced it would allow women to join as full members, with each chapter deciding whether to remain all-male or add a mixed or all-women's chorus.
 Since 2009, women had been allowed to join as associates.

-Contests and awards
+Contests

 To promote and improve barbershop singing, the society annually runs international and district-level contests for choruses and quartets.

 When a quartet wins the international gold medal, the foursome is considered champions forever and may not compete again.
-A chorus that wins the gold, however, must sit out of competition for only two years and thus may compete for the gold medal again in the third year following their win.
+A chorus that wins the gold must sit out only for the next two competitions.